 The South Shetland Islands are the northernmost islands in Antarctica and will likely be our first area of exploration.
 This wildly beautiful island chain contains many landing sites with historical significance and abundant wildlife.
 We will also explore the supremely picturesque Gerlache Strait area of the Antarctic Peninsula, a pristine wilderness of spectacular white landscapes, colossal icebergs, obliging marine mammals and bustling penguin colonies.
 We hope to show you the famous Lemaire Channel, also known as “Kodak Gap” because of the photogenic way the narrow channel reflects the image of sheer snowy mountains.

-Throughout the islands and on the mainland, we find nesting colonies of Gentoo, chinstrap and Adélie penguins, sometimes side by side.
-At this time, penguin pairs are taking turns incubating their eggs.
-This version 08-07-2020 Poseidon Expeditions 4 is a good time to observe the importance of pebbles in penguin culture, as prized nesting material to be stolen from rivals and given to mates.
+Throughout the islands and on the mainland, we find nesting colonies of gentoo, chinstrap and Adélie penguins, sometimes side by side.
+At this time, penguin chicks have started to appear in the nests.
 Also at this time, a high concentration of sea ice provides opportunities for seals and penguins to congregate on ice floes, a situation that attracts killer whales.
 Minke whales have started to arrive and leopard seals can be spotted patrolling the coast near penguin colonies.
 Photographers will appreciate the pristine appearance of undisturbed snow across the landscape in this early summer month.